markusberg/key-value-parser/README.md

 INFO_TEXT = 'This is a multiline
 value.
-It can contain quotes other than the quotes surrounding it; " for instance.
+It can contain quotes other than the quotes surrounding it; "double-quotes" for instance.
 Or you can escape it: \' ' # this is a trailing comment
 ```